tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Feasibility of Learning.md

 Where $$VC[\mathcal{H}]$$ is the VC-dimension of the set $$\mathcal{H}$$, which is defined as the size of the largest data set $$\mathcal{D}$$ that can be shattered by $$\mathcal{H}$$.

+## Error and Noise

+Learning is not expected to replicate the target function perfectly.
+The final hypothesis g is only an approximation of f.
+To quantify how well g approximates f, we need to define an error measure that quantifies how far we are from the target.

+The choice of an error measure affects the outcome of the learning process.
+Different error measures may lead to different choices of the final hypothesis, even if the target and the data are the same, since the value of a particular error measure may be small while the value of another error measure in the same situation is large.
+Therefore, which error measure we use has consequences for what we learn.

+One can think of a noisy target as a deterministic target plus added noise.
+If y is real-valued for example, one can take the expected value of y given x to be the deterministic $$f(x)$$, and consider $$y - f(x)$$ as pure noise that is added to f .

 ## Reference
 Introduction to Statistical Learning Theory, Bousquet, Boucheron, Lugosi, Advanced Lectures on Machine Learning Lecture Notes in Artificial Intelligence, 2004